Take the excess profit out of heat pump installations

 The survey tells us that:

-Rebate conditions and demand for heat pumps, combined with a shortage of approved installers, mean there is little incentive for companies to keep their prices affordable.
+Rebate conditions and the high demand for heat pumps, combined with a shortage of approved installers, mean there is little incentive for companies to keep their prices affordable.

 The Supply and Install Requirement

 Homeowners who wish to take advantage of provincial heat pump support programs are required to have a CleanBC listed contractor supply and install the equipment.
-This reduces competition, prevents the homeowner from purchasing at some other retailer and hiring an installer at an hourly or flat rate.
-It leads to excessive pricing and prevents many otherwise qualified people from accessing the CleanBC rebates.
+This reduces competition, prevents the homeowner from purchasing from another retailer and hiring an installer at an hourly or flat rate.
+It leads to excessive pricing, and prevents many otherwise qualified people from accessing the CleanBC rebates.

 Hidden Pricing